MonacoProtocol/sdk/readme/the-dev-environment.md

 ### Test Token

-Markets are created to use the token [Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH](https://solscan.io/token/Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH?cluster=devnet) this is used on DevNet in place of a token such as USDT.&#x20;
+Markets are created to use the token [Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH](https://solscan.io/token/Aqw6KyChFm2jwAFND3K29QjUcKZ3Pk72ePe5oMxomwMH?cluster=devnet) this is used on Devnet in place of a token such as USDT.&#x20;

 You can request an airdrop through the DevHub: